 Mazak and John Hart have solidified a long standing relationship that dates back to the 1960s, we were the first international distributor for Mazak and continue to be the oldest supplier of Mazak machinery outside of Japan.

 Yamazaki Mazak was established in 1919 and has been contributing to the development of the machine tool industry as a leading global company.
-Yamazaki Mazak manufactures not only advanced machine tools such as multi-tasking centers, CNC turning centers, machining centers and laser processing machines but also automation systems with the concept of DONE IN ONE to support global manufacturing by providing exceptional productivity and versatility.
+Yamazaki Mazak manufactures not only advanced machine tools such as multi-tasking centers, CNC turning centers and machining centers but also automation systems with the concept of DONE IN ONE to support global manufacturing by providing exceptional productivity and versatility.

 Mazak were the first Machine Tool Company to offer conversational programming, which revolutionised the way in which machine tools were used.
 They provided an edge for all Mazak users and set a benchmark for innovation within the industry which they continue to push today.

 Fanuc or Fanuc Corporation is a Japan-headquartered multinational electromechanical manufacturer specializing in robotics.
 John Hart began their relationship with Fanuc in 1984, when they introduced Australia’s first industrial robots.

 Fanuc is one of the largest makers of industrial robots in the world.
 Fanuc had its beginnings as part of Fujitsu developing early numerical control (NC) and servo systems.
 The company name is an acronym for Fuji Automatic NUmerical Control.